uwescience/myria-website/repository/msd.markdown

 [How To Process a Million Songs in 20 Minutes](http://musicmachinery.com/2011/09/04/how-to-process-a-million-songs-in-20-minutes/), which demonstrates a basic analysis on the MSD in Hadoop.
 The blog gives an example of using 100 small AWS instances and a simple Hadoop function to compute the density of all million songs in roughly 20 minutes.

-Here's the SQL version of that program, running on the production Myria cluster with 72 workers:
+Here's the MyriaL version of that program, running on the production Myria cluster with 72 workers:

     segments = scan(Jeremy:MSD:SegmentsTable);
     songs = scan(Jeremy:MSD:SongsTable);

     seg_count = select song_id, count(segment_number) as c from segments;
-    density = select songs.song_id, (seg_count.c / songs.duration) as density from songs, seg_count where songs.song_id = seg_count.song_id;
+    density = select songs.song_id, (seg_count.c / songs.duration) as density from songs, seg_count
+        where songs.song_id = seg_count.song_id;
     store(density, public:adhoc:song_density);